ahmdmhd/s2dm/src/s2dm/exporters/README.md

 #### Key Features

 - **Complete GraphQL Type Support**: Handles all GraphQL types including scalars, objects, enums, unions, interfaces, and lists
-- **Root Node Filtering**: Use the `--node` flag to export only a specific type and its dependencies
+- **Root Type Filtering**: Use the `--root-type` flag to export only a specific type and its dependencies
 - **Directive Support**: Converts S2DM directives like `@cardinality`, `@range`, and `@noDuplicates` to JSON Schema constraints
 - **Reference-based Output**: Uses JSON Schema `$ref` for type references, creating clean and maintainable schemas